minduran/PubSub-open62541/README.md

 # PubSub-open62541
 This project contains an implementation of a **basic console app** which allows the user to dynamically manipulate Connections, WriterGroups, DataSets and DataFields on runtime in a rudimental manner by only entering commands as inputs in the console.
 This work offers flexibility to creating and deleting of such nodes and may help understand the concept of the Publisher Implementation of [open62541](https://github.com/open62541/open62541) and its structure.
 This project uses the UDP Multicast Publisher example.

-The [Class Publisher](https://github.com/minduran/PubSub-open62541/blob/main/PubSub/Publisher.h) implements some functions which are mainly derived from add functions found in [tutorial_pubsub_publisher.c](https://github.com/open62541/open62541/blob/master/examples/pubsub/tutorial_pubsub_publish.c).
+The [Class Publisher](https://github.com/minduran/PubSub-open62541/blob/main/PubSub/Publisher.h) implements some functions which are mainly derived from add functions found in [tutorial_pubsub_publisher.c](https://github.com/open62541/open62541/blob/master/examples/pubsub/tutorial_pubsub_publish.c) of open62541.
 There are also more functions implemented for convenience.

 ## Features